Too tired to whip up a meal after working and homeschooling all day? Make these delicious and easy one-pot recipes for the family instead!

 Google “one-pot recipes” and you’re most likely to find recipes for chilli.
 But instead of your go-to typical Tex-Mex chilli recipe, spruce up chilli nights with BBC Good Food‘s meatball black bean chilli that pairs perfectly with rice, tortillas or even tacos, if you fancy.
 We love this variation because you can easily pair it with spaghetti for the kids – it’s like a loaded version of your usual spaghetti and meatballs.
 Filling and scrumptious, and so easy to make.

-We’re a sucker for Chrissy Teigen recipes because she’s a legendary (pun intended) and totally-relatable mum who loves food as much as we do.
-Which is why we’re definitely going to try her chicken thigh cacciatore one-pot recipe for dinner this week.
-The best part about this recipe is being able to choose of any kind pasta you’d like to have with it – yum.
+We’re a sucker for Chrissy Teigen recipes because she’s a legendary (pun intended) and totally relatable mum who loves food as much as we do… Which is why we’re definitely going to try her chicken thigh cacciatore one-pot recipe for dinner this week.
+The best part about this recipe is being able to choose of any kind of pasta you’d like to have with it – yum.

-A wonderful variation of the classic Mac and Cheese
+7. Mac and Cheese: a wonderful variation of the classic

 Mac and cheese is comfort food to many, and it’s incredibly easy to make.
 If you haven’t already added this one-pot recipe to your cookbook, check out the Food Network‘s mac and cheese with bacon for some variation!
 Bacon is a great addition to your usual dish as it adds a little more flavour and provides texture in an otherwise cheesy dish.